awsbpfeiff/Systems-Manager-Labs/Lab_7_PatchManager.md

 \* **Always test patches thoroughly before deploying to production environments.
 This is a customer owned responsibility.**

-In this section we will create Patch Baselines and Patch Groups.
+In this lab we will create Patch Baselines and Patch Groups.
 These will be used to decide which patches to apply to our instances and which instances to target.